 Upgrade your workflows with a Xero barcode inventory system

-Though, if you’re a scaling manufacturer, you’re probably starting to see the limitations beginning to rear its head.
-Many manufacturers reaching this stage start to ask themselves this question, “Is there a way to get a Xero inventory barcode system?”
+However, if you’re a scaling manufacturer, you’re probably starting to see the limitations beginning to rear its head.
+Many manufacturers reaching this stage start to ask themselves this question, “Is there a good Xero barcode inventory system?”

 If you’re in this position, you’ll be glad to know that we answer this very question.
-In this article, we look into Xero barcodes, why they’re important, how to implement them, and the best tools for the job.
+This article looks into Xero barcodes, why they’re important, how to implement them, and the best tools for the job.

 First things first, barcodes are machine-readable visual bars alternating between black and white spaces of various widths translated into digestible data for the person scanning this barcode.